dpb587/hubitat-cli/README.md

   ...
 ```

-Environment variables may be used for many of the global flags to help with automation or avoid lengthy commands.
+Environment variables may be used for many of the global flags to help with automation or avoid repetitive commands.

 ```bash
 $ export HUBITAT_URL=http://192.0.2.100